Deploy Stop Motion Studio 2 on Windows 11 through Endpoint Manager

 Overview

-The activation utility uses Windows Data Protection API (DPAPI) to encrypt your school license key and bind it to each device's hardware.
+The activation utility uses the Windows Data Protection API (DPAPI) to encrypt your school license key before storing it in the device registry.
 The key is never stored in plain text on the device.
 Once deployed, all users on a device are activated automatically — students will never be prompted for a serial number.

 Prerequisites